fastrgv/AdaGate/README.md

   Read puzzle_replacement.txt

 ### SoundFiles
-Using "sox", most sounds have been converted to the WAV format.
+Using "sox", all sounds have been converted to the WAV format.
 Most sounds are from freesound.org and are covered by the Creative Commons CC0 license documented in the accompanying file ./licenses/creativeCommonsCC0.txt.
 A few others with CC-by-3.0 license have accompanying text files with attributions.

 "Among the Falls" [music for level 1], and others, are from (http://www.freesfx.co.uk).
 See the file licenses/freeSFX_license.txt.